MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/attributes/addOnChange.md

 Sets a function to be called when the **OnChange** event occurs.

 > [!NOTE]
-> If addOnChange is used in a form OnLoad event handler, you should ensure it's called only as much as necessary.
-You can use [getEventArgs](executioncontext/getEventArgs.md) to conditionally call addOnChange based on the data load state.
+> If the `addOnChange` method is used on the form `OnLoad` event handler, you should ensure that it's called when necessary.
+You can use the [getEventArgs](executioncontext/getEventArgs.md) to conditionally call the `addOnChange` method based on the data load state.

 ## Attribute types supported